andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 * Simulation snapshot of the cloud complex.
 * 12CO J=1-0 intensity cubes: 3 line intensity cubes for different cloud orientations (face-on, edge-on phi=0, edge-on phi=90) generated with sf3dmodels and LIME.
-* Optical depth cube for the edge-on phi=90 case.
+* Optical depth cube for an edge-on view of the complex.

 Quick Tutorial
 --------------